pyfsi/coconut/coupling_components/solver_wrappers/openfoam/openfoam.md

   the python-code).
 OpenFOAM should create a file *`stop_ready.coco`* before breaking the `while`-loop.
 Do not forget to delete the original *`stop.coco`* file, which is advised to do just before creating the *`stop_ready.coco`*, so near the end of the `if`-clause.

+## Treatment of kinmatic pressure and traction
+If the OpenFOAM application is intended for incompressible flows, e.g. pimpleFoam, it solves the incompressible Navier-Stokes equations.
+As a consequence the pressure and traction (wallShearStress) values are kinematic and have the unit m²/s².
+In order to couple these solvers to a structure solver, the pressure and traction are required to be expressed in Pa (kg/ms²).

+For these solvers, the `density` parameter is required in the JSON file and will be used to calculate the actual values from the kinematic ones.
+In case the OpenFOAM application is compressible, this correction is not required and the actual values in Pa are obtained directly.

+There is a thrid possibility.
+In some cases, the application solves the compressible equations obtaining an actual pressure, but the used momentumTransportModel is incompressible.
+It is the type of momentumTransportModel that determines whether the wallShearStress functionObject returns the kinematic or acutal traction.
+In these cases, the density is not fixed and cannot simply be multiplied with the obtained kinematic values.
+Therefore, a new functionObject, rhoWallShearStress, is available, which is a modified version of wallShearStress and returns the actual traction, even if the momentumTransportModel is incompressible.
+Note that is this new functionObject is version specific, but common for all applications of one version.
+Upon compilation of the coconut application this functionObject is included in the binary.
+This is the case for, for example, coconut_interFoam and coconut_cavitatingFoam.

+The behaviour of CoCoNuT for these different applications is implemented in the solver wrapper itself, namely in the `kinematic_conversion_dict`.
+This means that when a new application is added, the behaviour for this new application should be specified in that location.

 ## Setting up a new case